-The Group is exposed to equity price risk arising from financial assets at FVTPL.
+The Group is exposed to equity securities and bonds investments price risk arising from financial assets at FVTPL.
 Management manages this exposure by maintaining a portfolio of investments with different risks.

-The Group's equity price risk is mainly concentrated on listed equity instruments quoted on the Stock Exchange.
+The Group's investments price risk is mainly concentrated on listed equity securities and bonds quoted on the Stock Exchange and Singapore Exchange Limited.